thedmi/CouchDesignDocuments/README.md

 CouchDesignDocuments
 =====================

 This library provides a clean and structured way to specify CouchDB design documents within a Visual Studio solution.
+Grab the Nuget at http://www.nuget.org/packages/CouchDesignDocuments/ .

 No JavaScript Strings